-Former Sen. Katrina Robinson in the Tennessee Capitol, shortly before her colleagues in the Tennessee Senate voted to oust her on February 2.
+Former Sen. Katrina Robinson in the Tennessee Capitol, shortly before her colleagues in the Tennessee Senate voted to oust her in Feb.
+2021.
 (Photo: John Partipilo)

 Federal prosecutors are asking a judge to impose a two-and-a-half-year sentence on former Sen. Katrina Robinson, arguing she has shown a “defiant refusal to accept responsibility” for felony wire fraud convictions.